 The Corporation maintains high standards of corporate governance.
 Being a statutory corporation established in Hong Kong by the Kowloon-Canton Railway Corporation Ordinance (Chapter 372 of the Laws of Hong Kong) ("the KCRC Ordinance"), it is not bound by the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited ("the Listing Rules").
-As a matter of policy, the Corporation complies with the Corporate Governance Code ("the Code") as set out in Appendix 14 to the Listing Rules to the extent that they are applicable to the Corporation, International Financial Reporting Standards issued by the International Accounting Standards Board, Hong Kong Financial Reporting Standards issued by the Hong Kong Institute of Certified Public Accountants, accounting principles generally accepted in Hong Kong and the applicable disclosure requirements of the Companies Ordinance (Chapter 622 of the Laws of Hong Kong).
+As a matter of policy, the Corporation complies with the Corporate Governance Code ("the Code") as set out in Appendix C1 to the Listing Rules to the extent that they are applicable to the Corporation, IFRS Accounting Standards issued by the International Accounting Standards Board, Hong Kong Financial Reporting Standards issued by the Hong Kong Institute of Certified Public Accountants and the applicable disclosure requirements of the Companies Ordinance (Chapter 622 of the Laws of Hong Kong).